JereKuusela/valheim-expand_world/README.md

 Amount of forest can be changed with `Forest multiplier`.

+Note: Altitude based snow is hard coded and can't be changed.

 # Seeds

 The layout of the world is [pre-determined](https://www.reddit.com/r/valheim/comments/qere7a/the_world_map/), and each world is just a snapshot of it.